Kathmandu Luxury Tour - 3 Days

 All accommodations during the tour will be at 5-star hotels on twin sharing basis.
 Whereas, the single supplement will be available on request.
 Likewise, you will have many opportunities to purchase authentic souvenirs, including carpets, handicrafts, carvings, and thankas (traditional painting) on this trip.

 Morning Yoga and Guided Sightseeing in Kathmandu Valley.
-Overnight at 5-Star Hotel.
+Overnight at Hyatt Hotel or a similar-class hotel.

 Morning Yoga and Depart from Nepal.